citrus/crudify/README.md

 A dynamic resource controller for Rails 3 that keeps your controllers nice and skinny.

-Crudify was shamlessly robbed from [refinerycms](https://github.com/resolve/refinerycms/blob/master/core/lib/refinery/crud.rb)'s internals and customized for use in other projects.
+Crudify was shamelessly robbed from [refinerycms](https://github.com/resolve/refinerycms/blob/master/core/lib/refinery/crud.rb)'s internals and customized for use in other projects.
 Much credit and many thanks to the guys at [resolve digital](http://resolvedigital.com/) for all their hard work on the [refinery cms project](http://resolvedigital.com/development/refinery%C2%A0cms).
 Keep it up!

 Installation